Andrew20371160/Projects/Digital Logic Designer/readme.md

+7/28/2024 huge updates:
+1-added save and load
+  save allows you to save the whole board in a series of trees (check the documentation) load allows you to load one component at a time and append it to the tree will be adding a series of youtube videos where i try to implement a desing of a 4-bit microprocessor which was a task I had in college this would be the ultimate test of the software

+2-if you found any bugs please let me know

+3-feel free to use any code :)

 7/25/2024 update :
 1-fixed an issue where if you append a gate from the right if there is a parent gate it's array of booeans wasn't deleted (it gets deleted anyway in the remove function)